Keeping Families, Children, and Employees Safe

 Why does ChildServe still have COVID-19 requirements?

 As a healthcare provider, our highest priority is the health, safety, and well-being of the kids and families we serve, and that of our team members.
-Like all other healthcare providers and hospital settings, ChildServe is continuing to navigate the pandemic with as many efforts to reduce spread within our community as possible.
+Like all other healthcare providers and hospital settings, ChildServe continues to have guidelines in place to reduce the spread of illness within our community.

 Do I need to wear a mask at ChildServe?

-Masking is required in all ChildServe locations for anyone who enters our buildings.
+Masking is required in all ChildServe locations when Community Transmission Levels are substantial or high.
+Additional requirements can be found in our Masking Requirements flyer which will be posted at the entrance to ChildServe with the masking requirements for your visit.
 In accordance with CDC recommendations, children who are not able to tolerate a mask, are under the age of two, or have medical conditions that could be negatively impacted by wearing a mask can request an exemption from this requirement.

 What are the screening questions at ChildServe?